 Veteran Hill Helps Bullet Hit its Target

-Taylor Kwon (Sung Kang) is a Washington, DC detective who has come to this backwater Louisiana township searching for answers.
-His former partner, recently let go from the force for being a dirty cop, was recently murdered, all signs pointing to a professional hit.
-But it isn’t the murder perplexing the detective, it’s the fact it appears his one-time associate was attempting to blackmail someone highly connected in the political spectrum, and it’s that information he wants to get a hold of so he can bust the case open a put the right people behind bars.
+Taylor Kwon (Sung Kang) is a Washington, DC detective who has come to this backwater Louisiana town searching for answers.
+His former partner, recently let go from the force for being a dirty cop, was murdered, all signs pointing to a professional hit.
+But it isn’t the murder perplexing the detective, it’s the fact it appears his one-time associate was attempting to blackmail someone highly connected in the political spectrum, and it’s that information he wants to get a hold of so he can bust open the case and put the right people behind bars.

-It doesn’t take a rocket scientist to figure out what happens next, these two men on the opposite sides of the law pursuing a similar agenda teaming up to find out who ordered their respective former partners killed and get some sort of justice in the process.
-Granted, one is out for blood while the other is after the truth, a truth that could allow him to make numerous arrests, but that’s a fairly minor obstacle for the pair to get past.
-No, their goal is a common one, and although their methods differ sooner or later respect between the men will be engendered while those in their crosshairs will be wishing they’d never double-crossed either in the first place.
+It doesn’t take a rocket scientist to figure out what happens next, these two men on the opposite sides of the law pursuing a similar agenda teaming up to find out who ordered their respective former partners killed and get some justice in the process.
+Granted, one is out for blood while the other is after the truth, but that’s a fairly minor obstacle for the duo to get beyond.
+Their goal is a common one, and although their methods differ sooner or later respect between the men will be engendered while those in their crosshairs will be wishing they’d never double-crossed either in the first place.

-So goes Bullet to the Head, action maestro Walter Hill’s return to hard-boiled cinematic whiz-bang after 2000’s Supernova was drastically overhauled by its studio (and thusly tanked) leading him to spend the last decade making “Deadwood” for HBO (three seasons) and the two-part miniseries “Broken Trail” for AMC in 2006.
-While the material might be adapted from the popular French graphic novel Du Plomb Dans La Tęte written by Matz and illustrated by Colin Wilson, the reality is that this old school skull crasher is right up the Hard Times, The Warriors, The Long Riders, Extreme Prejudice, Red Heat and Last Man Standing director’s alley, all the beats, steps, plot progressions and narrative speed bumps as familiar as they, in their own boldly self-assured way, are comforting.
+So goes Bullet to the Head, action maestro Walter Hill’s return to hard-boiled cinematic whiz-bang after 2000’s Supernova was drastically overhauled by its studio (and thusly tanked) leading him to spend the last decade making “Deadwood” for HBO and the two-part miniseries “Broken Trail” for AMC in 2006.
+While the material might be adapted from the popular French graphic novel Du plomb dans la tête written by Matz and illustrated by Colin Wilson, the reality is that this old school skull-crusher is right up the Hard Times, The Warriors, The Long Riders, Extreme Prejudice, Red Heat and Last Man Standing director’s alley, all the beats, steps, plot progressions and narrative speed bumps as familiar as they are comforting.

-If anything, the movie holds a lot in common with Hill’s 48Hrs (arguably his biggest hit), Alessandro Camon (The Messenger) streamlined and no-frills script pretty much following the template of that Eddie Murphy/Nick Nolte smash more or less all the way through.
-Granted, here our two mismatched heroes aren’t looking for money, they’re looking for those responsible for the deaths of the respective partners, but by and large there’s not a ton of difference.
+The movie holds a lot in common with Hill’s 48Hrs, Alessandro Camon’s (The Messenger) streamlined and no-frills script following the template of that Eddie Murphy/Nick Nolte smash pretty much beat-for-beat.
+Granted, here our two mismatched heroes aren’t looking for money, they’re looking for those responsible for the deaths of the respective partners, but by and large there’s not much difference.
 Bobo and Kwon bicker.
 They banter.
 One hurls racial insults while the other brushes them off with self-effacing sarcasm.
 The latter proves himself equal to the former while also berating him for his tactics, the two forging a hardscrabble mutual affection that defies their proper place in the criminal-law enforcement pecking order.

 Granted, Bullet in the Head is nowhere near as great as that 1982 classic, Stallone a solid if unsurprising monosyllabic stand-in for Nolte while Kang, as likeable as he might be, is nowhere near the ferociously fearless comedic firebrand that a young Murphy was.
-Additionally, the clockwork nature of the whole thing can get a little old after a time, and even though Hill packs the film with solid character work from the likes of Seda, Christian Slater, Adewale Akinnuoye-Agbaje, Brian Van Holt and Holt McCallany it isn’t like at the same time he gives them a heck of lot to do before Stallone, Kang or a massively unsettling Jason Momoa finds a way to do them all in.
+Additionally, the clockwork nature of the whole thing can get a little old, and even though Hill packs the film with solid character work from the likes of Seda, Christian Slater, Adewale Akinnuoye-Agbaje, Brian Van Holt and Holt McCallany, it isn’t like he gives them a heck of lot to do before Stallone, Kang or a massively imposing Jason Momoa finds a way to do them all in.

 Don’t worry.
 That last line wasn’t a spoiler.
-This is a revenge opus, after all, and it isn’t like a lot of the people popping up within the confines of the narrative are going to make it all the way to the end of the film alive.
-It’s easy to know who is going to get and when said demise is going to come, the lack of surprises not so much a problem as it is par for the course as far as this kind of material is concerned.
+This is a revenge opus, and it isn’t like a lot of the people popping up within the confines of the narrative are going to make it all the way to the end alive.
+It’s easy to know who is going to get it and when said demise is going to come, the lack of surprises not so much a problem as it is par for the course.

-Hill doesn’t just know this, he goes so far as to embrace the fact, reveling in the lead-ups to each confrontation making sure the tension gets ratcheted to the proper place.
-The guy know how to stage action of all kinds, the editing and camerawork always working in tandem one with the other to make sure each punch is felt, each bullet connects and every splattering of blood hits the floor at the perfectly precise moment.
-He gets the most out of each scene, cutting to the quick when he has to while allowing other moments to play themselves out a beat or two longer than a lesser director would have realized was the proper thing to do.
+Hill doesn’t just realize this, he goes so far as to embrace the fact, reveling in the lead-ups to each confrontation, making sure the tension gets ratcheted to its proper place.
+The guy still knows how to stage action of all kinds, the editing and camerawork always working in tandem to make sure each punch is felt, each bullet connects and every splattering of blood hits the floor at the perfectly precise moment.
+He gets the most out of each scene, cutting to the quick when he has to while allowing other moments to play themselves out a beat or two longer than a lesser director would have realized was proper.

-I guess that means I liked Bullet to the Head, flaws and all, and as such I’m willing to give it something of a moderate pass.
-Truth of the matter is, this ‘80s style barnburner kept me entertained, especially every time Momoa walked on screen looking like he was going to cleave someone’s head in two with nothing more than his fist (seriously, if he’d have played Conan like this, his 2011 remake might have been something special instead of an outright abomination), and as such I didn’t mind the unoriginality of the script or the obviousness of Bobo and Kwon’s quest.
-Walter Hill, even at 70, shows he hasn’t come close to losing it, and without him at the helm I doubt there’d be anything here of interest to be talking about.
+I guess that means I liked Bullet to the Head, flaws and all, and so I’m willing to give it something of a moderate pass.
+Truth is, this ‘80s-style barnburner kept me entertained, especially every time Momoa walked on screen looking like he was going to cleave someone’s head in two with nothing more than his fist (seriously, if he’d have played Conan like this, his 2011 remake might have been something special instead of an outright abomination), and as such I didn’t mind the unoriginality of the script or the obviousness of Bobo and Kwon’s quest.
+Walter Hill, even at 70, shows he hasn’t lost his touch, and without him at the helm I doubt there’d be anything here to talk about.